Callbacks¶

 call the task_failure_alert

-function, and success at DAG level calls the dag_success_alert
+function, and success at Dag level calls the dag_success_alert

 function.